NLP Metaphors reveal unique insights about people and relationships. Oddly enough, they also increase your perception skills, according to research.

 What NOT to do:

 Don’t force it.
 Prep your metaphors and use them naturally.
-Trying to force a metaphor into conversation will be….awkward.
+Trying to force a metaphor into a conversation will be….awkward.

 Don’t use metaphors when literal language is a must.
 For example, when giving instructions that should be precise.